GitMeLyK/BatchOS/README.md

 -Standard (Development Priority)

--Legacy

 ## Other

 Caveats:

 1 - Some potential incompatibilities
-2 - Limited, due to the contexts of this mini-OS
+2 - Limited, due to the constraints of the command line.

 GNU General Public License v3
+2021, David Costell